Southampton-RSG/2015-12-15-Southampton/novice/python/motivation.md

       + Matrix multiplication
       + Chained exceptions
       + Everything is an iterator ...
-- New syntax.
-New interpreter behaviour.
-Standard library fixes

 ## Learning objectives

 -  how to assign values to variables and perform simple operations: python basics
 -  how to repeat actions with loops
+-  how to correctly evaluate expressions: making choices using conditionals
+-  why we should divide programs into small, single-purpose blocks of code: creating functions
+-  how to build a program, step by step, to do basic analysis on some climate data
 -  how to read and analyse patient data using libraries
 -  how to visualise data using libraries
--  how to correctly evaluate expressions: making choices using conditionals
--  why we should divide programs into small, single-purpose blocks of code: creating functions
--  how to read data from standard input in a program so that it can be used in a pipeline

 ## Turning on Python Interpreter